BOINC/boinc/tests/server-test/README.md

 # boinc-server-test
 This project contains code that will build BOINC in docker containers based on https://github.com/marius311/boinc-server-docker and then execute a series of tests.

+# Intial setup
+Please run the setup.sh command in order

 # Build and start a BOINC website
+The following commands are run from the *manage* subdirectory.

 ## Setup Environment
 At the moment, this only installs docker using yum.
 In addition to this command you need to install docker-compose and set up your account to be able to start and stop docker containers.
 ```